natapol/kitsune/README.md

 Requirement packages: scipy >= 0.18.1, numpy >= 1.1.0, tqdm >= 4.32

-Kitsune also requires [Jellyfish](https://doi.org/10.1093/bioinformatics/btr011) for k-mer counting as external software dependency.
+Kitsune also requires [Jellyfish](https://doi.org/10.1093/bioinformatics/btr011) for k-mer counting as an external software dependency.
 Thus, you need to install it before running the tool: [https://github.com/gmarcais/Jellyfish](https://github.com/gmarcais/Jellyfish)

 ### Install with pip